School Librarianship (Initial)

 This portal is for the entire UW System.
 Use the required application instruction document below to ensure that your file is routed directly to our program.

-After you are admitted to UWM and have a Student ID number complete the following:
+After you are admitted to UWM and have a student ID number, complete the following:

-A. School Librarianship Confirmation Form
+School Librarianship Confirmation Form

 Hours & Credits